JJ/hoborg/text/text.md

 rest of the world.
-There was nobody else above board, since by now it was either the guys manning the gun who might be reloading now for all I knew or people who had no business being exposed to bullets, so It was weird to see some strange shapes in front of me, towards the poop of the boat and right between the ramp that was my destination and me.
+There was nobody else above board, since by now it was either the guys manning the gun who might be reloading now for all I knew or people who had no business being exposed to bullets, so It was weird to see some strange shapes in front of me, towards the back of the boat and right between the ramp that was my destination and myself.

 Those shapes developed into three guys, dressed in tights; one of them run to stern (abaft, I should say if I knew the first word about